magnshen/IPFS-DHT-Spider-Cache/README.md

 $ ./update-cache

-update Days info :  one time a day ,use  crond.service
+update Days info :  one times a day ,use  crond.service

 $ ./update-cach -daysInfo